Thessaloniki: Parks and recreation

 Although Thessaloniki is not renowned for its parks and greenery throughout its urban area, where green spaces are few, it has several large open spaces around its waterfront, namely the central city gardens of Palios Zoologikos Kipos (which is recently being redeveloped to also include rock climbing facilities, a new skatepark and paintball range), the park of Pedion tou Areos, which also holds the city's annual floral expo; and the parks of the Renowned Nea Paralia (Restructured waterfront) spanning for 3 km along the coast, beginning from the White Tower to the concert hall.

 The Nea Paralia parks are used throughout the year for a variety of events, while they open up to the Thessaloniki waterfront, which is lined with several cafés and bars; and during summer is full of Thessalonians enjoying their long evening walks (referred to as "volta" or “kafès” and is embedded into the culture of the city).
 Having undergone an extensive revitalization, the city's waterfront today features a total of 12 thematic gardens/parks.

-Thessaloniki's proximity to places such as the national parks of Pieria and beaches of Chalkidiki often allow its residents to easily have access to some of the best outdoor recreation in Europe; however, the city is also right next to the Séih Su national park, just 3.5 km away from Thessaloniki's city centre; and offers residents and visitors alike, quiet viewpoints towards the city, mountain bike trails and landscaped hiking paths.
+Thessaloniki's proximity to places such as the national parks of Pieria and beaches of Chalkidiki allow its residents to easily have access to some of the best outdoor recreation in Europe; however, the city is also right next to the Séih Su national park, just 3.5 km away from Thessaloniki's city centre; and offers residents and visitors alike, quiet viewpoints towards the city, mountain bike trails and landscaped hiking paths.
 The city's zoo, which is operated by the municipality of Thessaloniki, is also located nearby the national park.

 Other recreation spaces throughout the Thessaloniki metropolitan area include the Fragma Thermis, a landscaped parkland near Thermi and the Delta wetlands west of the city centre; while urban beaches of Peréa, Nea Mihaniona and Ayia Triada, continuously awarded with the Blue Flag beach award, are located along the 10 km coastline of Thessaloniki's southeastern suburbs of Thermaikos gulf, about 20 km away from the city centre.